calculix/CalculiX-Examples/README.md

 These examples demonstrate the use of [CalculiX](http://www.dhondt.de/) for various analysis types.
 Also, there are some helper python scripts.

-The examples usually require CalculiX 2.10, some of them might run with the [bConverged](http://bconverged.com/) build for windows with CGX 2.6 and CCX 2.8p2

-Under Windows, I recommend to install the virtual box provided by Sven Kaßbohm at [fiziko.de](http://www.fiziko.de/vbox/).
+All examples are developed and tested with CalculiX 2.10 in the virtual box provided by Sven Kaßbohm at [fiziko.de](http://www.fiziko.de/vbox/).
 It is configured such that you can easily compile new versions of CCX and CCX.
 It has, however, some disadvantages:

 * Hardware Open GL does not work
 * Multithreading does not work.

 These are not relevant for simple educational models but are definitely relevant for serious work.

-For editing CGX and CCX input under linux, I recommend [atom](https://atom.io/), it has syntax highlighting for these files and markdown preview.
+For editing CGX, CCX  or gmsh input under linux, I recommend [atom](https://atom.io/), it has syntax highlighting for these files and markdown preview.
 The README-files for the examples here are written in Markdown.

+Under Windows, I recommend the [bConverged](http://bconverged.com/) build.
+It has nice SciTE integration with syntax highlighting.
+Some examples may require adjustments of the system calls (like echo, mv and other commands)

 [<img
   src="Drahtbiegen/Biegung/movie.gif"